-Select text you want to modify by clicking and dragging over one or several words.
+Select the text you want to modify by clicking and dragging over one or several words.

-Choose a font from the menu in the panel, and click it.
+Choose a font from the menu in the panel.
 This change affects only the words selected in the text box.

-To change the color, use the color picker in the text palette.
-If you know the exact color you want, you can type the code where you see the current code (000000 in this example) and press enter to lock it in.
-You can also choose color from your photo itself: Click on the current color rectangle (the black in this example) to change your cursor to an eyedropper and then click on your photo to choose the color.
+To change the color, use the color picker in the palette.
+If you know the exact color you want, you can type the code where you see the current code (000000 in this example) and press Enter to lock it in.
+You can also choose color from your photo itself: click on the current color rectangle (the black in this example) to change your cursor to an eyedropper, and then click on your photo to choose the color.

 Move the "Fade" slider to adjust the opacity of the entire block of text.